python-semantic-release/python-semantic-release/docs/automatic-releases/github-actions.rst

             with:
               github_token: ${{ secrets.GITHUB_TOKEN }}

-``concurrency`` is a
-`beta feature of GitHub Actions <https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idconcurrency>`_ which disallows two or more release jobs to run in parallel.
+``concurrency`` is a `beta feature of GitHub Actions`_ which disallows two or more release jobs to run in parallel.
 This prevents race conditions if there are multiple pushes in a short period of time.

 If you would like to use Python Semantic Release to create GitHub Releases against your repository, you will need to allow the additional ``contents: write`` permission.
 More information can be found in the `permissions for GitHub Apps documentation`_

+.. _beta feature of GitHub Actions: https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idconcurrency
 .. _permissions for GitHub Apps documentation: https://docs.github.com/en/rest/overview/permissions-required-for-github-apps?apiVersion=2022-11-28#contents

 .. warning::